HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 The algorithm works in a way where it partitions data points into distinct groups (clusters) based upon their *similarity* to each other.

-This similarity is most often the eucliedean (straight-line) distance between data points in n-dimensional space.
+This similarity is most often the Euclidean (straight-line) distance between data points in n-dimensional space.
 Each variable that is included lies on one of the dimensions in space.

 The number of distinct groups (clusters) is determined by the value that is set for "k".

 The algorithm does this by iterating over four key steps, namely:

 1. It selects "k" random points in space (these points are known as centroids)
-2. It then assigns each of the data points to the nearest centroid (based upon euclidean distance)
+2. It then assigns each of the data points to the nearest centroid (based upon Euclidean distance)
 3. It then repositions the centroids to the *mean* position across all dimensions, based on all data points within its cluster
 4. It then reassigns each data point to the nearest centroid